-Secure the frame to the baseplate
+Secure the frame to the base plate

 Secure the frame to the ceiling

-Think of a beam as a large piece of sturdy wood with a high load-bearing capacity as opposed to joists which are smaller with less weight capacity.
+Think of a beam as a large piece of sturdy wood with a high load-bearing capacity instead of joists, which are smaller with less weight capacity.

-You can screw the frame into the cross-beams running perpendicular to your wall, across the width of your garage.
-If your garage ceiling is drywalled already, this is the preferred option since it’ll be less messy.
+You can screw the frame into the cross beams running perpendicular to your wall across the width of your garage.
+This option is preferred if your garage ceiling is drywalled already since it’ll be less messy.

 Important note: Most garages are sloped away from the house to help with drainage.
-This means there will usually be a very narrow gap at the back of your garage and a much wider gap at the front of the garage next to your garage door.
+Usually, there’s a narrow gap at the rear and a wider gap next to your garage door.

 However, midway down the wall, I was using a 1″ x 4″ board (as you can see below).

 You can see in the picture below that the anchor is already in place.
-Don’t worry, we’ll get to that in a minute.
+Don’t worry.
+We’ll get to that in a minute.

 You don’t need to have the entire length of the wall fit snugly to the top of the frame.
 That’s the ideal, but it won’t often be the case.

-If you’ve done the previous step correctly, the frame should be fairly snug against the wooden spacers.
-You may need to use a rummer mallet to make small adjustments.
-Here’s where it’s useful to have a friend help you.
+If you’ve done the previous step correctly, the frame should be pretty snug against the wooden spacers.
+You may need to use a rubber mallet to make minor adjustments.

-I recommend checking as many points you need to feel comfortable that the wall is plumb.
+Check as many points as you need to feel comfortable that the wall is plumb.

-In total, I went for the upper end of my recommendations and had ten anchor points to the ceiling.
+I went for the upper end of my recommendations and had ten anchor points to the ceiling.

-Secure the frame to concrete block
+Secure the frame to the concrete block

 I used five Tapcon concrete anchors that were 1/4″ x 2 3/4″, spaced about 16 inches apart from floor to ceiling.

 There was only one small pipe in the upper left corner that I needed to work around.
-There were no additional electrical outlets that I wanted to put on the wall, or any that needed to be moved.
+There were no additional electrical outlets that I wanted to put on the wall or any that needed to be moved.